kevinchannon/wite/README.md

 const auto no_overlap = val_rng.overlap(maths::value_range{20, 40});
 ```

-If you have a value and a range and you want to clamp the value into the range, then you can use `clamp` for that:
+If you have a value and a range, and you want to clamp the value into the range, then you can use `clamp` for that:
 ```c++
 const auto r = maths::value_range{0.0, std::numbers::pi};